 If a property sends more hits per month to Analytics than allowed by the Analytics Terms of Service, there is no assurance that the excess hits will be processed.
 If the property's hit volume exceeds this limit, a warning may be displayed in the user interface and you may be prevented from accessing reports.

 You have the following options:

 - Upgrade to Google Analytics 360.
 Google Analytics 360 is a paid service that includes a Service Level Agreement (SLA), technical and implementation support, and support for higher hit volumes.
 Learn more about Google Analytics 360.

 - Send fewer hits.
 You can do this several ways.
 You can, for example, set a sample rate for your data collection or remove any extra tracking calls, like Event tracking, you've added to your basic implementation.
 Refer to the developer documentation to learn how to set a sample rate or remove extra tracking calls from the library you're using.

-- Upgrade app tracking to Google Analytics for Firebase.
-Google Analytics for Firebase is a free and unlimited analytics solution with unlimited reporting for up to 500 distinct events that you can define using the Firebase SDK.
+- Upgrade app tracking to Google Analytics 4 properties to measure web and app data.
+Google Analytics 4 properties are a free analytics solution with unlimited reporting for up to 500 distinct events that you can define using the Firebase SDK.
 Refer to the developer documentation (Android or iOS) to learn how to replace your Analytics Mobile SDKs with Google Analytics for Firebase.